Bayesian nonparametric boundary detection for multiple areal data: Introduction

 We ground the boundary detection problem in a Bayesian structural learning framework \citep{lauritzen1996graphical}, assuming a prior distribution for the adjacency graph that represents the spatial structure.
-In each PUMA, we model the distribution of the income via a finite mixture of Gaussian distributions with a random number of components, a well-established method for approximating any density \citep[][Section 2.3.3]{ghosal2017fundamentals}.
-This aligns with Bayesian nonparametric principles, as first observed in \cite{stephens2000bayesian}.
-To induce dependence across neighboring areas, we build on the spatial mixture model introduced in \cite{beraha2021spatially}.
-As a key difference, while in \cite{beraha2021spatially} the number of components $H$ is fixed to a \virgolette{large} value, and a sparse prior for the mixture weights is proposed akin to overfitted mixtures, here we treat $H$ as random.
-This is needed since the non-identifiability of overfitted mixtures \citep[see, e.g.,][]{rousseau.mengersen2011} is shown to severely affect the ability to identify boundaries as it will be explained later in greater detail.
-To compute the posterior distribution, we design a suitable transdimensional Markov chain Monte Carlo (MCMC) sampler akin to \cite{green1995reversible}.
-This approach ensures robust boundary detection when the number of mixture components is unknown.
+In each PUMA $i$, we assume that observations are independent and identically distributed from the density $f_i$, and we model the density $f_i$ of the (log) income via a finite mixture of Gaussian distributions with a random number of components, a well-established method for approximating any density \citep[][Section 2.3.3]{ghosal2017fundamentals}.
+To induce dependence across neighbouring areas, we build on the spatial mixture model introduced in \cite{beraha2021spatially} by assuming a logistic multivariate CAR prior for the weights of the mixture, and this prior incorporates the random adjacency graph.
+In particular, this allows us to address boundary detection by identifying boundaries for which the associated geographically contiguous areal densities are estimated as being very different without resorting to dissimilarity metrics or covariates, as previously mentioned.

+A key difference is that, while \cite{beraha2021spatially} fixes the number of components $H$ to a \virgolette{large} value and proposes a sparse prior for the mixture weights, following the classical procedure to deal with overfitted mixtures, we treat $H$ as a random variable.
+This approach is necessary because the non-identifiability of overfitted mixtures \citep[see][]{rousseau.mengersen2011} severely limits the ability to identify boundaries, as explained in greater detail below.
+Treating $H$ as random introduces well-known difficulties in the algorithm for posterior inference.
+We design a suitable transdimensional Markov chain Monte Carlo (MCMC) sampler akin to \cite{green1995reversible}.
+However, unlike the classical split-merge reversible jump MCMC of \cite{green1995reversible}, our algorithm is based on the \emph{optimal proposals} of \cite{norets2021optimal}, where new mixture components are selected from an auxiliary prior that depends on the data, making our approach potentially more efficient.
+Note that, despite the similarities in modelling the area-specific densities with \cite{beraha2021spatially}, the statistical problems addressed in these two papers are different.

+In principle, distributional boundaries could also be explored using empirical distances between within-area samples, such as the $\Lone$ norm between estimated densities or the empirical Wasserstein distance.
+However, such approaches do not provide a principled mechanism for spatial borrowing of strength, and they do not directly distinguish sampling noise from genuine distributional discontinuities when sample sizes vary across areas.
+Our framework addresses these limitations by assuming a generative model for the data in each area and learning the dependence structure through the random adjacency graph.
+This yields a principled probabilistic mechanism for identifying boundaries, while simultaneously stabilising estimation of area-specific densities by sharing information across neighbouring units within homogeneous regions.